26 Most Instagrammable Places in Barcelona

 Tips for Photographing Barcelona

-Photographing Barcelona isn’t difficult at all, as you’ll always come across beautiful buildings, quaint streets and gems in different parts of the city.
+Photographing Barcelona isn’t difficult at all, as you’ll always come across beautiful buildings, quaint streets, and gems throughout the city.

 However, there are some tips that can help you take better pictures at Barcelona’s instagrammable places and have a better experience, especially if you don’t like taking photos in front of crowds.